gearglow/ReptiliaWithATwist/The List.md

 "We'll have to make that the Hogwarts Mantra," Elysia said. "'Hermione is always right.
 I will listen to Hermione.
 I will not ignore Hermione's recommendations.
 Hermione is God.
 If this ever happens again, Hermione will personally rip your lungs out.'"

 Hermione stuck her tongue out, then giggled.
-"I didn't know you'd seen Babylon 5!"
+"I didn't know you'd seen _Babylon 5!_"

 "I haven't, not really.
 Just heard a bit here and there when Dudley had the telly up too loud.
 That bit stuck because I thought it was hilarious."